ethereum/c-kzg-4844/README.md

 When processing multiple blobs, `verify_blob_kzg_proof_batch` is more efficient than calling `verify_blob_kzg_proof` individually.
-In CI tests, verifying 64 blobs in batch is 53% faster per blob than verifying them individually.
+In CI tests, verifying 64 blobs in batch are 53% faster per blob than verifying them individually.
 For a single blob, `verify_blob_kzg_proof_batch` calls `verify_blob_kzg_proof`, and the overhead is negligible.